The JWST instrument suite

 JWST will carry four science instruments:

 Near-Infrared Spectrograph, provided by ESA with some elements provided by NASA's Goddard Space Flight Center.
-A wide field (3.4' x 3.6') multi-object near- infrared spectrometer covering wavelengths 0.6µm - 5 µm at spectral resolutions of R~100, R~1000 and R~2700.
+A wide field (3.4' × 3.6') multi-object near- infrared spectrometer covering wavelengths 0.6 µm - 5 µm at spectral resolutions of R~100, R~1000 and R~2700.
+NIRSpec will enable large spectroscopic surveys of astronomical objects like stars or distant galaxies, made possible by the powerful Multi-Object Spectroscopy (MOS) mode that is capable of obtaining spectra of up to nearly 200 objects simultaneously.

-Mid-Infrared Instrument, provided by a partnership composed of ESA, a consortium of nationally funded European institutes, NASA's Jet Propulsion Laboratory, and NASA's Goddard Space Flight Center (GSFC) A combined mid-infrared camera (1.3' x 1.7') and spectrograph (R~100 and R~3000) covering wavelengths from 5 µm to 28.3 µm.
+Mid-Infrared Instrument, provided by a partnership composed of ESA, a consortium of nationally funded European institutes, NASA's Jet Propulsion Laboratory, and NASA's Goddard Space Flight Center (GSFC).
+A combined mid-infrared camera (1.3' × 1.7') and spectrograph (R~100 and R~3000) covering wavelengths from 5 µm to 28.3 µm.
 It also includes a coronagraph.
+MIRI will support the whole range of JWST’s science goals, from observing our own Solar System and other planetary systems to the study of the early Universe.
+It is the only instrument capable of mid-infrared observations and as such is cooled to -266 degrees Celsius, which is more than 30 degrees cooler than the other instruments in the JWST observatory, achieved with a cryocooler.

 The four instruments are housed within the JWST payload module called the Integrated Science Instrument Module (ISIM).